JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/integrated-go-playground/index.md

 technologies: [go]
 topics: [editing,testing,running]
 author: ap
-subtitle: You can format and share your code, change the Go version, run your code using the Go playground server.
+subtitle: You can format and share your code, change the Go version, and run your code using the Go playground server.
 seealso:
   - title: 'Running applications in Go Playground'
     href: 'https://www.jetbrains.com/help/go/2022.3/running-applications-in-go-playground.html'